Nine-story high-rise building

 - Two double rooms share a common foyer with shower and toilet facilities

-- Limited single rooms
+- Limited number of single rooms

 Floor plan for Seim single room.